cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For testing an implementation it is RECOMMENDED to include weak or invalid point encodings within MSGa and MSGb and introduce this in a protocol run.
 It SHALL be verified that the abort condition is properly handled.

-Moreover any implementation MUST be tested with respect invalid encodings of MSGa and MSGb.
-E.g. when lv\_cat is used for encoding MSGa and MSGb, the sum of the prepended lengths of the fields must be verified to match the actual length of the message.
+Moreover regarding the network format any implementation MUST be tested with respect invalid encodings of MSGa and MSGb.
+E.g. when lv\_cat is used as network format for encoding MSGa and MSGb, the sum of the prepended lengths of the fields must be verified to match the actual length of the message.
+Tests SHALL verify that a party aborts in case that incorrectly encoded messages are recieved.

 Corresponding test vectors are given in the appendix for all recommended cipher suites.